cjcarvajal/sentiment-analysis/README.md

 ### Training

-I use a **RandomForestClassifier** as experiment, you could use some others [classification methods](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.ensemble) to get better results.
+I used a **RandomForestClassifier** as experiment, you could use some others [classification methods](https://scikit-learn.org/stable/modules/classes.html#module-sklearn.ensemble) to get better results.

 The results of this method are: